-Data caching is supplied by the user (APCu), Memcached or Redis.
+Data caching is supplied by the user.
 Nextcloud supports multiple memory caching backends, so you can choose the type of memcache that best fits your needs.
 The supported caching backends are:

 - APCu, APCu 4.0.6 and up required.
 A local cache for systems. - Redis, PHP module 2.2.6 and up required.
 For local and distributed caching as well as transactional file locking. - Memcached For distributed caching.